 Regarding finances, one of the advantages of getting into this business is that it lends itself easily to working from a home office.
 This will save you the significant expenses that come with renting and furnishing a commercial office space.
 Marketing need not cost a fortune, either.
 Making relationships with suppliers requires nothing more than the initiative and sales expertise to approach shipping and warehouse managers and offer your services.
 You can form a network of drivers and trucking companies by advertising in truck stops or trucking magazines.

 One thing that you will need is a sizable line of credit with a financial firm, unless you have $250,000 to $300,000 available in cash or deposits.
 This is because you will pay the carriers first, and then wait for reimbursement to be issued by the shippers.
 A solid business plan as well as a good relationship with your banker can help a great deal in getting the necessary financing.

-You want to make sure all goes well, so you should have the driver call you to confirm the pickup, and then contact you again when the freight has reached its destination.
+You want to make sure all goes well and is in accordance with the current trucking industry trends, so you should have the driver call you to confirm the pickup, and then contact you again when the freight has reached its destination.
 Once this has been done, the carrier will invoice you for the cost of hauling the freight.
 You pay them, and then send your own invoice to the supplier.
 You then repeat the process with different carriers and shippers, each time earning a profit for your efforts.